CryptoPendora/GoldenRatio/readme.md

 func main() {
     // Define precision for the calculation
-    prec := uint(10000) // For example, 10000 bits //for my machine can do for 100000 digit a fews sec but for 1M digit take time arround 20-30 second (	AMD Ryzen 5 Ram 32GB  ) in 1MDIGIT.txt
+    prec := uint(10000) // For example, 10000 bits //for my machine can do for 100000 digit a fews sec
+    // But for 1M digit take time arround 20-30 second (	AMD Ryzen 5 Ram 32GB  ) in 1MDIGIT.txt

     // Create big.Float numbers for sqrt(5) with defined precision
     sqrt5 := new(big.Float).SetPrec(prec).Sqrt(big.NewFloat(5))